 Agreement with NAM on security for subsidence damage

-The province of Groningen, the Noorderzijlvest and Hunze en Aa’s water boards, and Groningen Seaports (GSP) have reached agreement with the Dutch Petroleum Company (NAM) on security for an amount of €500 million.
+The province of Groningen, the Noorderzijlvest and Hunze en Aa’s water boards, and Groningen Seaports (GSP) have reached an agreement with the Dutch Petroleum Company (NAM) regarding a security deposit in the amount of 500 million euros.

-Certainty about reimbursement
+Certainty regarding reimbursement

-Termination of gas extraction
+End of gas production

-Calculation of land subsidence commission
+Calculation of the subsidence commission

-The Land Subsidence Committee is currently investigating the future costs of claims for land subsidence damage, on behalf of the province, both water boards, GSP, and NAM.
-Once this investigation has been completed, the committee will determine the final amount for which NAM must provide security.
+The subsidence Committee subsidence currently subsidence the future costs of claims for subsidence damage, on behalf of the province, both water boards, GSP, and NAM.
+Once this investigation is finalised, the committee will determine the final amount for which NAM must provide security.
 NAM will adjust the amount for which security must be provided accordingly.
-This has been agreed by the parties in the amicable settlement.
-The final amount will never exceed €574.3 million: this is the amount remaining from the total amount made available by NAM under the agreement.
+The parties agreed to this in the settlement agreement.
+The final amount will never exceed 574.3 million euros: that is, the amount remaining from the total amount made available by NAM under the agreement.

 Damage caused by earthquakes